pwright/vscode-extensions/projects/markdown-shell-runner/README.md

 # Markdown Shell Runner

-A Visual Studio Code extension that allows you to run shell scripts directly from markdown code blocks.
+A Visual Studio Code extension that allows you to run shell scripts and Python code directly from markdown code blocks.

 ## Features

-- Run shell scripts from markdown code blocks with a simple run button or right-click
+- Run shell scripts and Python code from markdown code blocks with a simple run button or right-click
-- Supports `shell`, `bash`, `sh`, and `zsh` code blocks
+- Supports `shell`, `bash`, `sh`, `zsh`, `python`, and `py` code blocks
-- Execute commands in dedicated terminals or view output in the output channel
+- Execute shell commands in dedicated terminals or view output in the output channel
+- Python code is executed and output is displayed in a dedicated output channel
-- Each markdown file gets its own terminal for running commands
+- Each markdown file gets its own terminal for running shell commands
 - Configurable supported languages
 - Commands are executed from the directory of the markdown file